-Assembling a database of independently sourced transaction evidence is critical for any Fraudulent Transfer or Financial LItigation.
-Gregory Hays, CTP, CIRA, President NAFER, recently published some guidance as a chapter of a recent publication called Fraud and Forensics, Piercing Through The Deception of a Commercial Fraud Case.
+Assembling a database of independently sourced transaction evidence is critical for any Fraudulent Transfer or Financial Litigation.
+Gregory Hays, CTP, CIRA, Past President NAFER, published some guidance as a chapter of a publication called Fraud and Forensics, Piercing Through The Deception of a Commercial Fraud Case.
 This blog contains a few excerpts from the book along with VALID8 recommended best practices.

 “Building an accurate and complete database of all relevant transactions is critical in complex fraudulent transfer litigation…